net-lisias-kspu/ContractConfigurator/Parameters.md

 * FILTER - This will filter the list of parts down to the ones that match the given criteria.
 * VALIDATE_ALL - All remaining parts (after filtering) must match the given criteria.
 * NONE - None of the remaining parts (after filtering) should match the given criteria.
+* VALIDATE - Some of the remaining parts must match (only supports part, minCount and maxCount)

 The blocks can contain any of the attributes listed in the simple model, **except** minCount, maxCount and title.